madetech/blog/books/building_better_software_teams/01_communications/07_continuous_feedback.md

 If there are larger issues afoot with an individual, Continuous Feedback is not a good forum for dealing with them.
 This remains a good forum in which to involve a HR specialist.

-### Without monitoring its easy for people to duck under the radar
+### Without monitoring it's easy for people to duck under the radar

 Particularly where the program is largely delivered by peers, without some sort of tooling in place to increase visibility on the review schedule, some people may go for longer periods without a review.